usgs/shakemap-scenarios/README.md

 ### Transfer

-**IMPORTANT:** Be sure to double/triple check that the catalog code is correct in `[SHAKEHOME]/config/transfer.conf`.
+**IMPORTANT:** Be sure to double/triple check that the catalog code is correct in `[SHAKEHOME]/config/transfer.conf`, which is specified in __two__ places.
 For catalog code `BSSC2014`, this is what the pertinent section of the conf file should look like:
 ```
 pdl_java : /usr/bin/java
 pdl_client : /home/shake/ProductClient/ProductClient.jar